Life in Flanders can be exciting, surprising, and sometimes… a little confusing. This workshop helps to make sense of social connections.

 Who is this workshop for?

 This workshop is mainly geared toward internationals in Leuven.
-Whether you’re fresh off the plane or have been here a little while, this is your chance to better understand your new environment – and connect with others on the same journey.
+Whether you’re fresh off the plane or have been here for years, this is your chance to better understand your (new) environment – and connect with others on the same journey.

 Flow of the workshop